 Growth, Development and Ageing

 This course focuses on the study of biological growth, maturation and physical performance during childhood and adolescence, as well as the decline in physiological function and performance with ageing.
-Prescribing appropriate exercise programs for the different age groups as well as during pregnancy will be covered as will be the selection of suitable fitness and performance assessments.
+Prescribing appropriate exercise programs for the different age groups will be covered as will be the selection of suitable fitness and performance assessments.

 1. Discuss the age- and sex- associated variation in growth and physical performance, and chronological age vs. biological age;

 2. Describe the interrelationship among maturity indicators during biological maturation and the influence of genetic, endocrine and nutritional factors;

 3. Describe the various physical, physiological, and cognitive changes that occur with ageing;

 4. Describe the physiological factors limiting exercise performance across the life cycle;